stjudecloud/docs/docs/guides/data/creating-a-cloud-app.md

 ## Job Completion

-Once the job finishes, you will receive an email from DNAnexus (from: [notification@dnanexus.com](notification@dnanexus.com)) about whether the job has completed successfully or failed.
+Once the job finishes, you will receive an email from DNAnexus ([notification@dnanexus.com](mailto:notification@dnanexus.com)) about whether the job has completed successfully or failed.

 Make sure to check that these emails don't get sent to your spam folder.